 If interested in receiving an influenza or pneumonia vaccine, call your primary care physician or local pharmacy.

-See the following links for more information on the flu, and how to protect you and your family.
+See the following links for more information on influenza, and how to protect you and your family.

 Tuberculosis, or TB, is a common disease caused by infectious bacteria primarily affecting the lungs.
 TB is spread from person to person by coughing, sneezing, or close personal contact with an infected individual.
 Exposure to TB can be detected by a simple skin test.

-TB skin tests are given during our regularly scheduled Immunization Clinics.
+TB skin tests are given by appointment only during our regularly scheduled Immunization Clinics.
 Test results are provided on Thursday of the same week between 1:30 and 4:00 P.M.
 You will be given a return time when the test is placed.